 Will I be able to find a job in Montenegro?

-If you want to work in the local market, in local companies, then the language is required.
+If you wish to work in local companies and markets, then knowing the language is necessary.

 Is it difficult to learn Montenegrin (Serbian) language?